How To Design a Commercial Washroom

 Toilets

-In the world of public toilet design, there are some toilet models that prove more popular than others.
-In fact, there are so many different types of toilet model that we’ve actually written a separate guide on them!
+In the world of public toilet design, some toilet models are more popular than others.
+In fact, there are so many different types of toilet models that we’ve written a separate guide!

-When it comes to choosing sinks, keep in mind that the recommended sink size is large enough for someone to wash both their hands and forearms.
+When choosing sinks, keep in mind that the recommended sink size is large enough for someone to wash both their hands and forearms.
 Basins come in a huge range of styles.
-Inset basins are great if vanity units are on your wish list, as they’re quick and easy to keep clean, whereas wall hung basins are the best sink option if vanity units will take up too much space.
-For a modern look, why not take a look at countertop basins?
+Inset basins are great if vanity units are on your wish list, as they’re quick and easy to keep clean, whereas wall-hung basins are the best sink option if vanity units will take up too much space.
+For a modern look, consider countertop basins.

 Soap dispensers

 Soap dispensers come in all shapes, sizes, and designs, with automatic soap dispensers one of the most popular options since the pandemic.
-While in an ideal situation you would have one soap dispenser for every sink, one dispenser between two sinks is also acceptable for lower traffic public bathrooms.
+While in an ideal situation you would have one soap dispenser for every sink, one dispenser between two sinks is also acceptable in lower-traffic public bathrooms.

 Hand dryers

-As with the other main features of a public bathroom, there are lots of options when it comes to hand dryers.
+As with the other main features of a public bathroom, there are many options for hand dryers.
 While Dyson has become a major player in the hand dryer market, other manufacturers are always hot on their tail, creating innovative, hygienic hand dryers that don’t cost the earth to purchase or run!
 Read our guide to the different types of hand dryers for more information.

 Toilet roll holders

-From your standard toilet roll holders to dispensers for bulk pack toilet paper, the toilet roll holder you choose can be ergonomic yet stylish, with metallic, black, and white options to choose from.
+From standard toilet roll holders to dispensers for bulk-pack toilet paper, the toilet roll holder you choose can be ergonomic yet stylish, with metallic, black, and white options.

 It’s worth bearing in mind how much toilet roll you wish people to use before you choose your holder.
-For example, bulk pack toilet paper dispensers have been designed so people use less toilet roll.
-Standard toilet roll holders are easier to use and refill, however they do encourage the use of more toilet roll.
+For example, bulk-pack toilet paper dispensers have been designed to encourage people to use less toilet paper.
+Standard toilet roll holders are easier to use and refill; however, they do encourage the use of more toilet roll.

 Other Public Washroom Design Features